Berkeley Heights, New Jersey: Healthcare

 The Summit Medical Group, located on Mountain Avenue, is the main medical facility in Berkeley Heights.

 Public library

 Originally opened in 1949, Berkeley Heights Public Library closed its doors to the public at its 290 Plainfield Avenue location.
 It was moved to a temporary home at 110 Roosevelt Avenue, otherwise known as the Little Flower Church Rectory.
 The library is a member of the Infolink region of libraries, the Morris Union Federation (MUF) and the Middlesex Union Reciprocal Agreement Libraries (MURAL).

-Police, fire, and emergency services
+Berkeley Heights Police Department

 The Berkeley Heights Police Department is located at the Municipal Building, 29 Park Avenue.
-This is also the location of the Berkeley Heights Municipal Court.
+The Berkeley Heights Police Department celebrated its 100-year anniversary in 2024.
+The first police officer was Dominick Russo, who was appointed in 1924.
+He would later serve as its first Chief of Police.
+Today, the Berkeley Heights Police Department consists of 28 sworn officers and is led by Chief of Police William A. Ives.